Azoospermia

 In this type, the testicles aren’t able to produce sperms normally.
 It can happen because of the following reasons:

-A medical condition in which the testicles are able to produce sperm normally but there’s obstruction in ejaculation, like:
+This condition is one of the most common azoospermia types.
+It is a medical condition in which the testicles are able to produce sperm normally but there’s obstruction in ejaculation.

 Vasectomy